Why Sortition

-We don't appear to have a government of, by, and for us.
+We don’t appear to have a government of, by, and for us.
 We appear to have a powerful, unaccountable ruling class.

 Why is that the case?
 I want to talk to you about an explanation that questions one of the most fundamental assumptions we have about democracy.
-What if elections aren't actually democratic?
+What if elections aren’t actually democratic?

 That sounds crazy, but how many people you know could stop their working or caregiving responsibilities to run or serve in office?
 Of those, how many would want to expose themselves and their families to public scrutiny to prove that they’re “the best”?
 Of that group, who has access to enough money to make themselves known to the public and to be seen as “viable”?

 In order to keep their jobs, politicians have to answer to the donor class.
-The potential funders with the most money have the most influence.
-So corporations - unconscious amoral collections of profit incentives - end up with the most power.
+The potential funders with the most money have the most influence, so corporations - unconscious amoral collections of profit incentives - end up with the most power.
 Elections have resulted in us humans being outcompeted for control of our own governments.

 Environmental crises, unaffordable housing and healthcare, and unjust taxation, banking, and employment are all consequences of having our political system controlled by entities who disproportionately benefit from those problems.